Department of Justice is now the Department of Communities and Justice. Find out more >

 The steps on the flowchart are linked to more information in this topic that will have more information.

-If you sent a letter of demand for the payment of a debt or recovery of goods, and you were unable to reach an agreement, you may want to start a court case against the other party to recover money or goods.
+If you sent a letter of demand for the payment of a debt, and you were unable to reach an agreement, you may want to start a court case against the other party to recover money.

 For more information, see Starting a case – flowchart.

 At the end of your case, you may have been successful in getting a judgment against the defendant, but you still don't know how to get your money.
 There are a number of ways to enforce a judgment.